-3 ways to remove white background in Photoshop
+3 ways to remove a white background in Photoshop

 Check out 3 easy ways to remove white background in Photoshop CC in 2-5 minutes.
 Make objects transparent and remove a white background.